Intermittent fasting – There, I said it!

 Studies in fasting are in abundance, from Athletes to yo-yo dieters, first-hand accounts from people who see any sort of success is exciting and encouraging!

-Many people find that fasting (specifically intermittent) sharpens their mind and provides them with a healthier and more positive state of mind.
-The majority of the benefits of fasting don’t directly come from fasting itself, but from the effects of reducing the calorie intake, decreased fat composition, better sleep, less diet-related inflammation (though some see increased bloating) and lower intake of salt.
+Many people find that fasting (specifically intermittent fasting) sharpens their mind and provides them with a healthier and more positive state of mind.
+The majority of the benefits of fasting don’t directly come from fasting itself, but from the effects of reducing the calorie intake.
+Such as; decreased fat composition, better sleep, less diet-related inflammation (though some see increased bloating) and lower intake of salt.

 Tempers Blood Pressure and Fluid Balance